-ents must be met by Any open CDBG infrastructure project must be complete. resolved.
+A.THRESHOLD (NMAC 2.110.2.17.E.)
+Check all boxes that apply.
+Threshold requirements must be met by March 13, 2020.
+Any open CDBG infrastructure project must be complete.
+Any previous CDBG project's monitoring findings and concerns must be resolved.
 The current operating budget for any local public body as defined in Section 6-6-1 NMSA 1978 (as amended) applying for CDBG funds must be certified by the division.
 The applicant's quarterly/monthly financial reports to the division must be current.
-An applicant must have submitted to the New Mexico State Auditor its most current audit(s) that were required to be conducted and submitted for review per the New Mexico State Auditor's required report due dates for the previous fiscal year(s) and an applicant must be in compliance with the budget certification rule, NMAC 2.2.3 Applicant must be eligible under CDB G Uniform Grant Gui dance (UGG).
-Che Par B. PUBLIC PARTICIPATION (NMAC 2.110.2.15) Check boxes as appropriate (provide supporting source documentation in "Publi Participation" portion of the application.
+An applicant must have submitted to the New Mexico State Auditor its most current audit(s) that were required to be conducted and submitted for review per the New Mexico State Auditor's required report due dates for the previous fiscal year(s) and an applicant must be in compliance with the budget certification rule, NMAC 2.2.3 Applicant must be eligible under CDBG Uniform Grant Guidance (UGG).
+B. PUBLIC PARTICIPATION (NMAC 2.110.2.15) Check boxes as appropriate (provide supporting source documentation in "Public Participation" portion of the application.
 Number of public hearings held.
-Public hearings: Date Time Date Time ☐ Posted and/or published notice in English and Spanish.
+Public hearings: Date Time Time Date Posted and/or published notice in English and Spanish.
 Minutes of public hearings with all CDBG required elements.
 Sign-in sheets for public hearings.
-Evidence of postin - More than 10 days in n advance of Describe actions the hat have been take n in addition to the p community particip
+Evidence of posting hearing notices.
+More than 10 days in advance of the hearing date is required.
+Actions that have been taken in addition to the public notices and hearings to encourage and foster community participation in the CDBG process.

-PROGRAM REQUIREMENTS (continued)
+GENERAL REQUIREMENTS (continued)